"I know, Watson, you share my love of all that is bizarre and outside the humdrum routine of ordinary life."

 Color-Coded for Your Convenience: When Sherlock and Joan first meet Mycroft in "Step Nine," Mycroft is dressed in contrasting black and white.
 Sherlock is dressed in blues and grays, more neutral to the stark dress of his brother.

 Companion Cube: Sherlock's phrenology bust is apparently named Angus.
 When Joan and Rhys are held hostage at gunpoint, she smashes Angus against the gunman's head, incapacitating him until the police arrive.
 At the end of the episode, Holmes is seen carefully putting Angus back together.

-Conspiracy Theorist: In the episode we learn that one of Holmes' hobbies is to troll conspiracy theory websites and submit absurd theories that he makes up on the spot just to see what everyone else on the sites will believe.
+Conspiracy Theorist: In "The Red Team" we learn that one of Holmes' hobbies is to troll conspiracy theory websites and submit absurd theories that he makes up on the spot just to see what everyone else on the sites will believe.

 "The Leviathan" has references to Liam (another ex-boyfriend of Joan, introduced in "You Do It to Yourself") and the events of "The Rat Race".

 In "Details", Sherlock mentions the events of "A Giant Gun, Filled with Drugs" in the first scene.